Planting calendar

 Next 2 weeks

-- Monitor for pests like aphids and spider mites
+- Watch for pests like aphids and spider mites

 FAQs

-Can I plant tomatoes directly in the ground in May?
+Can I plant tomatoes directly in the ground in May in Las Vegas?

-Yes, May is ideal for transplanting tomato seedlings outdoors in Las Vegas as soil temperatures are warm enough.
+Yes, May is a good time to transplant tomato seedlings outdoors as the risk of frost is minimal and soil temperatures are warm enough.

 Next steps